dmitrijkir/mattermost-plugin-calendar/README.md

 [![Release](https://img.shields.io/github/v/release/dmitrijkir/mattermost-plugin-calendar?include_prereleases)](https://github.com/dmitrijkir/mattermost-plugin-calendar/releases/v0.1.0-alpha)
 ---

+The Mattermost Calendar Plugin is a powerful tool to help you schedule and manage team meetings and events directly within Mattermost.

-## How it works
+## Features

+- **Event Scheduling:** Easily create, schedule, and manage team meetings and events from within Mattermost.
-- Create appointments and events
+- **Event Notifications:** Receive reminders and notifications for upcoming events to keep your team organized.
-- Organize meetings
+- **User-Friendly Interface:** Intuitive user interface for creating and managing events, making it easy for team members to use.
+- **Customization:** Configure event settings, such as time slots, attendees, and descriptions, to suit your team's needs.

 ## Installation

+To install the Mattermost Calendar Plugin, follow these steps:

-1. Download the latest version from the [release page](https://github.com/dmitrijkir/mattermost-plugin-calendar/releases).
+1. Download the latest release from the [Releases](https://github.com/dmitrijkir/mattermost-plugin-calendar/releases) page.
-2. Upload the file through **System Console > Plugins > Plugin Management**, or manually upload it to the Mattermost server under plugin directory.
+2. Upload the plugin to your Mattermost server.
-3. Enable the plugin.
+3. Enable the plugin in your Mattermost settings.

 ## Development